Last updated on January 6th, 2023 at 05:06 pm

 A practical example:

-You are a tax consultant.
-You store sensitive financial data on your laptop.
+You are a website developer.
+You create client websites on your laptop and server.
 A hacker attack, a virus or a DDoS attack can paralyse your system and cause expensive damage to you and your clients.
 Cyber insurance for freelancers protects you against these complications.
 Cyber insurance also provides you with experts for data recovery and offers preventive programmes.

 Where to get freelancer liability insurance in Germany?

-With Hiscox, an EU wide insurance provider, you can easily generate tailor-made protection for your freelance activity.
-They have a ‘modular’ system in which you can combine several coverages to provide all-round cover for your freelance work.
+With Hiscox, an EU-wide insurance provider, you can easily generate tailor-made protection for your freelance activity.
+They have a ‘modular’ system in which you can combine several coverages to provide all-around cover for your freelance work.

-Hiscox offers custom made professional liability insurance for nearly 200 freelance activities – including fairly modern professions such as bloggers, app or software developers, affiliate marketers, influencers, yoga trainer, IT consultant, ghostwriter and many more.
+Hiscox offers custom-made professional liability insurance for nearly 200 freelance activities – including fairly modern professions such as bloggers, app or software developers, affiliate marketers, influencers, yoga trainers, IT consultants, ghostwriters and many more.

 To get an accurate quote click on the link below, then select your freelance profession and get an estimate for your professional liability insurance.

 Are you a sole trader who runs an online store?
 Whether you run an eBay or Amazon store or sell handcrafted goods on Etsy or thrifted goods on Facebook, you should consider taking out online shop insurance.
-Online shop insurance protects your business all types of an unforeseen financial crisis.
+Online shop insurance protects your business from all types of unforeseen financial crises.

 It is coverage for damages you accidentally inflict on your customer or third parties.
 That includes copyright and trademark infringements.
 Violations of data protection laws (e.g. the GDPR) are also covered by this professional liability for online store owners.